jcchurch/MarieSim/MarieSim.md

     halt

 This program doesn't do anything.
-While you can have multiple `halt` commands in a single MarieSim program, it's customary to have DONOTUSETHISWORD one `halt`.
+While you can have multiple `halt` commands in a single MarieSim program, it's customary to have one `halt`.

 ### Understanding `input` and `output`